Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

+We have discussed the cardinality of the set of exceptional Goldbach numbers in the previous section.
+It is known that the Goldbach numbers have full density among the positive even integers, while the exceptional Goldbach numbers have density zero.
+Even though we have only found just one exceptional Goldbach numbers so far, an interesting question is: how are they distributed?
+If there are many exceptional Goldbach numbers, do they tend to cluster together or are they evenly distributed?
+One way to look at this is to compute the moment of the gaps between consecutive Goldbach numbers.

+Let $g_n$ be the $n$-th Goldbach number.
+If $X \geq 4$ is a positive integer, then the Goldbach conjecture is equivalent to

-\begin{theorem}[Cai, 2014] Let $N$ be a sufficiently large even integer, then $N = p + p_1$ or $N = p + p_2 p_3$ is solvable for some $p \leq N^{0.941}$. \ for any positive constant $\gamma$.
-This equation is too strong to be proved, however, we can prove weaker results in the sense that one may relax the error term estimation $O(1)$ while putting restrictions on the size of $\gamma$.
-Pintz proved the following result in 2018 \cite{Pintz2018_1, Pintz2018_2, Pintz2023}, improving a previous result of Mikawa. \begin{theorem}[Pintz, 2018, Theorem C] Let $g_n$ be the $n$-th Goldbach number.
+for any positive constant $\gamma$.
+It is hard to prove this strong result, however, we can prove weaker results in the sense that one may relax the error term estimation $O(1)$ while putting restrictions on the size of $\gamma$.
+Pintz \cite{Pintz2018_1, Pintz2018_2, Pintz2023} proved the following result in 2018, improving a previous result of Mikawa \cite{Mikawa1993} in 1993. \begin{theorem}[Pintz, 2018, Theorem C] Let $g_n$ be the $n$-th Goldbach number.
 For $\gamma < \frac{341}{21}$ we have

 where $\delta > 0$ is a small positive constant. \end{theorem}